gitorious/mainline/test/micro/Readme.md

 ## Writing micro tests

 Micro tests are simple: pop a new file in `test/micro`.
-It should contain one class inheriting from one of two classes: `MiniTest::Spec` or `MiniTest::Shoulda`.
-The `MiniTest::Shoulda` class is really just a bunch of aliases on top of `MiniTest::Spec`, and is mostly intended to support old test cases being ported over.
-New tests are better written directly with `MiniTest::Spec`.
-Yes, the method names are `it`, and yes, that may loook strange, but they are structurally the same, and avoiding the aliases avoids a level of pointless indirection.
+It should contain one class inheriting from `MiniTest::Spec`.

 The test needs to `require "fast_test_helper"`.
 This file defines a very minimal Rails shim, so you can still test stuff that depends on